rik-degraaff/Subluminal/diary/project_diary.md

                  |__son

 ```

+### Sunday, March, 11th, 2018 (all)

+TO COMPLETE: DECISION HOW TO SOLVE THE MESSAGE SENDING PROBLEM + ARGUMENTS FOR THAT DESICION.

 ### Monday, March 5th, 2018 (all)
 ##### Decisions/ideas:
 In this meeting we decided about most of the rules of our game.
 They are: